gradle/gradle/design-docs/publication-model.md

 ## Allow further types of components to be published

-* Publishing Ear project -> runtime dependencies should be included.
+* Publishing Ear -> container runtime dependencies should be included.
-* Publishing C++ Exe project -> runtime dependencies should be included.
+* Publishing C++ Exe -> runtime dependencies should be included.
-* Publishing C++ Lib project -> runtime and headers dependencies should be included.
+* Publishing C++ Lib -> runtime, link and compile-tome dependencies should be included.
 Artifacts should not use classifiers, header type should be 'cpp-headers', not 'zip'.
+* Publishing distribition -> no dependencies should be included.
 * Fix No pom published when using 'cpp-lib' plugin, due to no main artifact.

-### Test cases

-* Copy existing Maven publication tests for non-java projects and rework to use `maven-publish` plugin.
+## Add support for resolving and publishing via SFTP

+Add an SFTP resource transport and allow this to be used in an Ivy or Maven repository definition.

+## Add support for resolving and publishing via WebDAV

+Add a WebDAV resource transport and allow this to be used in an Ivy or Maven repository definition.

-## Can attach multiple components to a publication
+## Can sign a publication

-TBD

-## Signing plugin supports signing a publication

 To sign an Ivy module when it is published to the remote repository: